 Proactive news headlines including Stelar Metals, Alchemy Resources, Triangle Energy (Global) and Kingfisher Mining

-- Stelar Metals Ltd (ASX:SLB) has fielded multiple new laboratory assays confirming high-grade zinc mineralisation on the surface at its 100%-owned Linda Zinc Project in South Australia.
+- Stelar Metals Ltd SLB has fielded multiple new laboratory assays confirming high-grade zinc mineralisation on the surface at its 100%-owned Linda Zinc Project in South Australia.
 Click here

 - Triangle Energy (Global) Ltd reports that a fourth and final batch of export-bound oil has been loaded into the AB Paloma tanker, which is on its way from the Port of Geraldton to an Asian refinery.
 Click here

-- Kingfisher Mining Ltd (ASX:KFM) has started its drilling program at the Mick Well REE project in the Gascoyne region of Western Australia.
+- Kingfisher Mining Ltd KFM has started its drilling program at the Mick Well REE project in the Gascoyne region of Western Australia.
 Click here

-- FYI Resources Ltd (ASX:FYI) has enhanced its finances by way of a research and development (R&D) tax incentive rebate payment of $890,000 for the 2021/2022 financial year.
+- FYI Resources Ltd FYI has enhanced its finances by way of a research and development (R&D) tax incentive rebate payment of $890,000 for the 2021/2022 financial year.
 Click here

-- Core Lithium Ltd (ASX:CXO) will say goodbye to chief financial officer (CFO) Simon Iacopetta after four years of service.
+- Core Lithium Ltd CXO will say goodbye to chief financial officer (CFO) Simon Iacopetta after four years of service.
 Click here

-- Azure Minerals Ltd (ASX:AZS) is accelerating assessment of the lithium potential at its Andover Project (Azure 60%, Creasy Group 40%) in the West Pilbara region of Western Australia.
+- Azure Minerals Ltd AZS is accelerating assessment of the lithium potential at its Andover Project (Azure 60%, Creasy Group 40%) in the West Pilbara region of Western Australia.
 Click here

-- Orion Minerals Ltd (ASX:ORN, JSE:ORN) welcomes the acquisition by Industrial Development Corporation of South Africa (IDC) of a 43.75% interest in New Okiep Mining Company Proprietary Ltd (NOM), marking a major step towards the planned restart of mining operations at the advanced Okiep Copper Project (OCP).
+- Orion Minerals Ltd ORNORN welcomes the acquisition by Industrial Development Corporation of South Africa (IDC) of a 43.75% interest in New Okiep Mining Company Proprietary Ltd (NOM), marking a major step towards the planned restart of mining operations at the advanced Okiep Copper Project (OCP).
 Click here

-- Riversgold Ltd (ASX:RGL) has received firm commitments to raise about $6.09 million to underpin a major new phase of exploration activities on its Western Australian lithium projects.
+- Riversgold Ltd RGL has received firm commitments to raise about $6.09 million to underpin a major new phase of exploration activities on its Western Australian lithium projects.
 Click here

-- Suvo Strategic Minerals Ltd (ASX:SUV) has executed a ‘take or pay’ offtake agreement with Chaozhou Chengcheng Industrial Co Ltd for its hydrous kaolin valued between $3.25 million to $3.5 million.
+- Suvo Strategic Minerals Ltd SUV has executed a ‘take or pay' offtake agreement with Chaozhou Chengcheng Industrial Co Ltd for its hydrous kaolin valued between $3.25 million to $3.5 million.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) and partner Estrella Biopharma, Inc, a preclinical-stage biopharmaceutical company, have presented on Imugene’s onCARlytics (CF33-CD19) oncolytic virus in combination with Estrella’s CD19-Redirected ARTEMIS® T cells at the annual meeting for the Society for Immunotherapy of Cancer (SITC).
+- Imugene Ltd (IMUIUGNF and partner Estrella Biopharma, Inc, a preclinical-stage biopharmaceutical company, have presented on Imugene's onCARlytics (CF33-CD19) oncolytic virus in combination with Estrella's CD19-Redirected ARTEMIS® T cells at the annual meeting for the Society for Immunotherapy of Cancer (SITC).
 Click here

-- Surefire Resources NL (ASX:SRN) has completed a diamond drilling program designed to provide solid core of the structure and lithologies at Yidby Gold Project in Western Australia.
+- Surefire Resources NL SRN has completed a diamond drilling program designed to provide solid core of the structure and lithologies at Yidby Gold Project in Western Australia.
 Click here

-- Spenda Ltd (ASX:SPX) delivered strong lending and revenue growth in the September quarter, according to a research report compiled by Raas Advisory Group.
+- Spenda Ltd SPX delivered strong lending and revenue growth in the September quarter, according to a research report compiled by Raas Advisory Group.
 Click here

-- Peninsula Energy Ltd (ASX:PEN, OTCQB:PENMF) has retained its buy recommendation from Shaw and Partners following the release of the Definitive Feasibility Study (DFS) at its Lance Uranium Project in Wyoming during the September quarter.
+- Peninsula Energy Ltd (PENPENMF has retained its buy recommendation from Shaw and Partners following the release of the Definitive Feasibility Study (DFS) at its Lance Uranium Project in Wyoming during the September quarter.
 Click here

 About Proactive